 You’ll want to limit distractions by making sure you have privacy and turning off phone alerts.
 It’s also a good idea to give yourself time before and after your appointments to wind down.

-If you are interested in trying phone therapy, speak with a licensed online therapist about whether it’s a good option for you.
+If you are interested in trying phone therapy, learn more about our online therapy and decide whether it’s a good option for you.

 Dr. Jill Johnson is a board-certified Family Nurse Practitioner and board-certified in Aesthetic Medicine.
 She has clinical and leadership experience in emergency services, Family Practice, and Aesthetics.

 Jill graduated with honors from Frontier Nursing University School of Midwifery and Family Practice, where she received a Master of Science in Nursing with a specialty in Family Nursing.
 She completed her doctoral degree at Case Western Reserve University.

 Jill is a national speaker on various topics involving critical care, emergency and air medical topics.
 She has authored and reviewed for numerous publications.
 You can find Jill on Linkedin for more information.